 - Large Company CEO or COO

-- Corporate Governance
+- · Corporate Governance

 - Operational Leadership

-Mr. Easter's qualifications to serve on the Board also include his extensive leadership, operational, and government affairs experience gained from his past service as Chairman, President and CEO of DCP Midstream LLC and his more than 30 years in senior roles with ConocoPhillips; his prior service as a director and member of the Audit and Corporate Practices Committee of Grupo Aeromexico, S.A.B.; his prior service as a director and Chair of the Compensation Committee and member of the Nominating & Governance Committee of Concho Resources Inc.; his current service as a director and Chair of the Governance and Safety & Security Committees of Delta Airlines Inc; and his current service as a director of Aurora Sustainable Lands, LLC.
+Mr. Easter's qualifications to serve on the Board also include his extensive leadership, operational, and government affairs experience gained from his past service as Chairman, President and CEO of DCP Midstream LLC and his more than 30 years in senior roles with ConocoPhillips; his prior service as a director and member of the Audit and Corporate Practices Committee of Grupo Aeromexico, S.A.B.; his prior service as a director and Chair of the Compensation Committee and member of the Nominating & Governance Committee of Concho Resources Inc.; his current service as a director and Chair of the Audit Committee and member of the Governance and Safety & Security Committees of Delta Airlines Inc; and his current service as a director of Aurora Sustainable Lands, LLC.
 He is the immediate past Chair of the Board of the Memorial Hermann Health System and a member of the Memorial Hermann Health System Foundation Board.

-Age Director Since Committees of Our Board Current Public Company Prior Public Company 74 2020 Compensation Committee Directorships Directorships (year service ended): Executive Committee Delta Airlines Inc. Baker Hughes, Inc. (2017) Technology and Concho Resources Inc. (2021) Environmental Sustainability Grupo Aeromexico, S.A.B. de C.V Committee (2022)
+Compensation Committee Executive Committee Technology and Environmental Sustainability Committee Current Public Company Directorships Delta Airlines Inc. Prior Public Company Directorships (year service ended): Baker Hughes, Inc. (2017)

+Concho Resources Inc. (2021) Grupo Aeromexico, S.A.B. de C.V (2022)